 If you need something to make sauces, soups or smoothies for 2 or 3, this would be up to the task.

-According to Williams and Sonoma this container is large enough to hold four cups.
+According to Williams and Sonoma, this container is large enough to hold four cups.

-You’ll also get a smaller 20-ounce carafe which is great for single serve smoothies or juices.
+You’ll also get a smaller 20-ounce carafe which is excellent for single serve smoothies or juices.
 It comes with a sip-and-go lid so you can take this out with you to work or gym.

-This will save you time because you don’t need to use a separate container.
+It will save you time because you don’t need to use a separate container.
 And you don’t need to wash as much stuff.